siladu/besu-duplicate-peers/README.md

 # Running

-Start either besu1 or besu2 and it should get Invalid MAC errors shortly after start up
+Start either besu1 or besu2 and it should get Invalid MAC errors shortly after start up (it's using a previously created but valid static-nodes.json with 2 enodes that won't match any nodes in your local setup)

 besu --config-file=besu1.conf